 Because you’re a military spouse, you receive benefits when it comes to buying a home.
 The VA loan is designed specifically for military households.
 You can buy a new home or refinance your existing property when you use your VA loan benefit.

 Your VA loan benefit provides a zero down payment, a loan backed by the VA, as well as lower rates and fees.
-Get started on using your VA loan benefits now.

 There are specific eligibility requirements to obtain a VA loan regarding the length of service, the certificate of eligibility (COE) and your credit score.